calliope-project/ec_modules/docs/user_guide/modules.md

     ![Module example](images/module.png)

 However, it's generally more useful to think of modules as an IO (input-output) diagram.
-They may require user inputs, automatically downloaded data, a configuration; and produce output files.
+After they are given certain inputs and configuration, they will automatically process them and produce output files.

 ??? example "Module as IO"